International-Data-Spaces-Association/idsa/README.md

 #
 [IDSA Website](https://internationaldataspaces.org/) | [LinkedIn](https://www.linkedin.com/company/international-data-spaces-association/mycompany/) | [Twitter](https://twitter.com/ids_association) | [YouTube](https://www.youtube.com/channel/UC9PsQnKgreCmj-F6Kea5QRg)
 #
-Find the technical documentation and learn about the steps to build data spaces in [Documentation](/documentation/README.md) page.
+Find the technical documentation and learn about the steps to build data spaces in [How To Build Data Spaces?](/how-to-build-data-spaces/README.md) page.
 IDS components or implement and/or contribute to the existing open source components.
 It will link you to relevant sources and will provide guidance on your way.
 #
 Find the overview on the IDS resources and status of specifications in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)
 #